MatthewRobbins-USDA/FRR_hfiasm_assemblies/characterize_scaffolds/README.md

 * asm : path to the assembly fasta/fa file
 * readswildcard : path to reads fasta.gz files with wildcard to select all, must be between quotes
 * taxid : NCBI taxid for the species (https://www.ncbi.nlm.nih.gov/taxonomy)
-* runbusco : Set to 1 if BUSCO needs to be run, otherwise use the path to the full_table.tsv file of the BUSCO analysis
+* runbusco : Set to 1 if BUSCO needs to be run, otherwise use the full path to the full_table.tsv file of the BUSCO analysis
 * busco_lineage : the BUSCO lineage for the species

 To run the script without existing BUSCO anlysis results, use the following format